dannymckinney88/Pokedex/readme.md

 Your first step will be to create a SQL database for your application.
 Recall the process:

-1. Use `npm` to install the required modules for postgres and sequelize: `pg` and `sequelize`
-2. Make sure your Postgres server is running (check for the elephant).
-3. Run `sequelize init` to initialize Sequelize.
-4. Update your newly created `config/config.json` file as we did in class.
-This means changing the credentials, updating the SQL flavor, and changing the database name to `pokedex`.
-5. Run `createdb pokedex` to create your database inside of Postgres

 #### Part 2: Create your Pokemon Model and Table

 Our data model needs only one attribute: `name`.